What Can You Do With a Degree in Anthropology?

 There are several different aspects of anthropology that affect the average salary, such as education level, industry type, experience, and location.
 According to the Bureau of Labor Statistics, the median salary was $62,410 per year in May 2018.
 The best approach to determining possible salaries is to research them on websites like Indeed.com and Salary.com.

 As anthropology majors, students learn vital skills that are applicable to any job.
 Anthropology majors learn to analyze data, communicate effectively, write persuasively, and think critically.
-Students will gain skills in interviewing, conducting original research, cataloguing objects, evaluating published data, and working in teams.
+In classes students will gain skills interviewing, conducting original research, cataloguing objects, evaluating published data, and working in teams.

 See the following resources for information on these skills: